Homestuck: Synopsis

 In 2009, on John Egbert's thirteenth birthday, he receives a beta copy of a mysterious computer game called Sburb, which he can use to manipulate the real world through a sandbox game style interface.
-John's friends—Rose Lalonde, Dave Strider, and Jade Harley—join him in the game, which causes massive meteor storms to appear which target each of their homes.
-They only escape by completing tasks in the game until they are able to travel to a place called "the Medium", and they learn that installing Sburb has somehow triggered the destruction of Earth and that they must beat the game to create a new universe.
+John's friends—Rose Lalonde, Dave Strider, and Jade Harley—join him in the game, which causes massive meteor storms to appear that target each of their homes.
+They only escape by completing tasks in the game until they are able to travel to a place called "the Medium", and they learn that installing Sburb has somehow triggered the destruction of Earth, and that they must beat the game to create a new universe.

 While exploring the Medium, John and his friends are attacked by a ruthless villain known as Jack Noir.
 John and his friends are also harassed by a group of twelve Internet trolls whose own session of Sburb ended in failure, for which they blame the kids.
 Among the trolls, Karkat Vantas, Kanaya Maryam, Terezi Pyrope, and Vriska Serket each develop a relationship with the four humans, and the trolls are revealed to be an actual species of troll-like aliens.
 The narrative shifts to a side story arc about the trolls and the specific sequence of events that led this group to play their own session of the game.
 The enigmatic Doc Scratch, who serves an even more mysterious master, manipulated the trolls.
 The trolls eventually win their session and a new universe – the universe the kids inhabit – is created.
-Before they can claim their prize, they are attacked by Jack Noir and forced into hiding, where they begin to troll the kids via a chat program.
+Before they can claim their prize, they are attacked by Jack Noir and forced into hiding on a meteor, where they begin to troll the kids via a chat program.

 Each of the twelve trolls is associated with a Western zodiac sign and a color.

 Returning to the present, the two species cooperate to salvage the kids' game session.
 However, Vriska sabotages key events, resulting in the kids accidentally transforming Jack Noir into a seemingly invincible monster.
 Rising tensions among the trolls eventually boil over, and some begin to attack and kill the others; almost half the group (including Vriska) dies before Karkat manages to restore order.
 From Doc Scratch, the kids learn about a game mechanism called the "Scratch" that allows the humans to reset their session to escape Jack but will also inadvertently summon Lord English, Doc Scratch's master who seeks dominion over all of reality.